-Every year, people worldwide watch the parade and enjoy a cozy dinner of corned beef and cabbage afterward on St. Patrick’s Day.
-St. Patrick’s Day in Florida is no exception; the celebrations take on a new level.
-Various activities occur across Florida, including Music, Irish dancing, food, drinks, pub parties, and highland games.
+St. Patricks Day in Florida is an epic event; the celebrations take on a new level.
+Various activities occur across Florida, including Music, Irish dancing, food, drinks, pub parties, food trucks and highland games.
+Some towns even have a fireworks display in honor of the occasion.
 This article will share where to celebrate St. Patrick’s day in Florida.
-Along with all the other stuff you need to know, like what to wear, what to expect, and the history behind the green beer day!
+Along with all the other stuff you need to know, like what to wear, what to expect, and the history behind the Green Beer Day!

 This post may contain affiliate links.
 Please read our disclosure and privacy policy for more information.